guerinoni/ghn/README.md

 Right now it is a working in progress, but you can:
 - show unread/read notification
 - go to the link
+  - if is a new comment in PR it brings directly to that comment
 - mark as read

 ## Why I created this